FruitGooseKSP/GasRepairsAndProbablyExpensiveSnacks/README.md

 causing the player to use multiple cards or to plan refuelling accordingly.
 The fuel card holds 1000 K$ by default.

 The price of fuel/services varies according to where the station is at present, to reflect the transportation costs of the fuel.
-For example, near Kerbin the cost is close to stock (with a small commission added!) whereas, by Eeloo, the cost is significantly higher.
-Add on planets default at the highest cost modifier; custom prices for common planet packs may be added in the future.
+For example, near Kerbin the cost is close to stock (with a small commission added!) whereas by Eeloo, the cost is significantly higher.
+Add-on planets default at the highest cost modifier; custom prices for common planet packs may be added in the future.

 After fuel is purchased, a timer initialises which prevents the player from purchasing fuel again until the timer has ended.
 The timer is also based on the